 Best Practices in Utility Bill Payment

-Since it began processing utility payables in 1996, Cass has developed and tested its own methods for utility bill payment which are now recognized as best practices by hundreds of customer organizations and its energy management company partners.
-Utility invoice processing is unlike most other types of payables for several reasons, but primarily because of the
+Organizations that manage mutliple locations and process a high volume of utility invoices require specialized process for utility payment processing.
+Since it began processing utility invoices in 1996, Cass has developed and tested its own methods for utility payment processing, which are now recognized as best practices by hundreds of customer organizations.
+Utility invoice and payment processing is unlike most other types of payables for several reasons, but primarily because of the

 Valuable data content that can be harvested from invoices and developed into critical business intelligence that informs your organization of its energy costs